 Start describing your solution in the same everyday words that your customers use to address the problems they care most about.
 For example, your customers care about optimizing their costs of operating a nationwide fleet of freight trucks.
 You don’t have an IoT solution.
 You have a solution that helps them minimize truck downtime, maximizes the number of trucks on the road, while minimizing the operating costs per truck and managed with the least amount of people.

 2. Stop Selling Technology.

 IoT is cool.
 From intelligent edge devices that transmit data over several miles using low power wide area networks (LPWANs) to an IoT platform in the cloud, to machine learning algorithms that interpret the data and make optimized recommendations that are carried out at the edge.
 It’s too bad customers don’t buy “cool” technology.

 Start selling solutions to real world problems that your customers care about.
-Find their top problems, validate these “use cases”, and build your technology and services solution around those.
+Find their top problems, validate these “Applications”, and build your technology and services solution around those.
 Then prove it using your solution.

 3. Stop Going to IoT Conferences.

 IoT conferences are great for learning about IoT.
 Where else can you go and learn about the latest IoT technologies, meet IoT vendors, hear IoT experts pontificate about the next “big thing” and meet like-minded professionals?
 It’s just too bad your customers don’t attend these IoT conferences.

 Start going to the main conferences that your customers attend.
 Have an IoT solution for fleet management?
 Attend the NAFA Fleet Management Association Institute and Expo conference.
 Have a solution for the mining industry?
 Attend the International Mining and Resources Conference.
 You won’t find many IoT experts or vendors at these conferences, but you will find many customers that need your solution.